6solve-periyasamy-m/otm_vijay/README.md

 ### Stripe Setup

 An extra step is required for setting up stripe.
-You will need to set both of the keys and a webhook within stripe.<br />
+You will need to set both of the keys and a webhook within stripe.
+This webhook should receive the `checkout.session.completed` event<br />
 You will need to point the webhook to `{url}/api/stripe/webhooks`, for example, `https://octopustravelmatrix.com/api/stripe/webhooks`.

 <hr />